KartikP/KartikP.github.io/_projects/Neurocyte Database Pipeline.md

 ---
 layout: page
 title: NDD-ePhys-dB development pipeline
-description: How to create your own Allen Institute-style open access database
+description: Not available - How to create your own Allen Institute-style open access database
 img:
 category: data
 related_publications:
 url:
-date: 2024-01-13
+date: 2025-01-13
 ---

 Over the next couple of months, I'll be working on a *greenfield* data project.
 This kind of project is built from scratch, from the ground up, without any constraints from prior work.
 Here, I will provide the motivation and a high-level overview of how this project will be accomplished.